ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Introduction of the Uninstall Command

-Packages that are installed to the home repository can now be uninstalled or removed using the `uninstall` command.
+Packages that are installed in the home repository can now be uninstalled or removed using the `uninstall` command.
 ```cmd
 ballerina uninstall <org-name>/<package-name>:<version>
 ```